miriamposner/unix/getting_started_with_commandline.md

     cat *.txt > mergedfile.txt

 Then press return.
-In the statement we just typed, **cat** is the command. *.txt is what we want to concatenate.
-The asterisk (*) acts as a wildcard: It can stand for any string of characters.
+In the statement we just typed, **cat** is the command. \*.txt is what we want to concatenate.
+The asterisk (\*) acts as a wildcard: It can stand for any string of characters.
 Then we have an arrow, and finally the name of the new file we want to create.

-So, essentially, you've told your computer, "Concatenate all the files in this folder with the file extension .rtf and put their contents in a new document called mergedfile.rtf."
+So, essentially, you've told your computer, "Concatenate all the files in this folder with the file extension .txt and put their contents in a new document called mergedfile.txt."

 After you've run the command, check inside your **commandline** folder.
 You should have a new file that merges all of your text files into one!